top of page

 Dissertation committee: Dr. Rosemary Gillespie, Dr. Timothy Bowles, and Dr. Alejandra Echeveri Ochoa.

-Bachelor of Science in Conservation and Resource Studies with a focus on agroecology and Indigenous science.
+Bachelor of Science in Conservation and Resource Studies.